lothronx/cm2005-trade-visualization/report.md

 ## TASK 1: Structure the program, compute the data, and print the table

-For task 1, my goal is that given a product and order type, the program can compute its trading statistics of the past 60 seconds and print the results in a table.
+For task 1, my goal is that, given a product and order type, the program can compute its trading statistics of the past 60 seconds and print the results in a table.
 To do so, following the object oriented programming principle, I created a new class `Candlesticks` as well as made changes to the `OrderBook` class and `MerkelMain` class.

 ### 1.1 Change the program start time

-Firstly, I examined the source code and noticed that the program begins with the earliest timestamp.
+First, I examined the source code and noticed that the program begins with the earliest timestamp.
 The program then moves to the subsequent timestamp whenever the user inputs "6" and triggers the `gotoNextTimeframe` function.

 The midterm instructions require students to visualize trading statistics.
 It would be strange to visualize statistics for "the future" since they haven't occurred yet.
 Therefore, I set my objective to display trading statistics from the past 60 seconds.

-However, if the program started from the very first timestamp, there would be no trading history to analyze and display.
+However, if the program started from the very first timestamp, there would be no trading history to analyze and display at all.
 To address this, I decided to have my program start from the 13th timestamp, which is 65 seconds after the earliest timestamp.
 (The gap between each timestamp is 5 seconds.)

 In the `MerkelMain` class, I made the program start from the 13th timestamp by amending the `init` function and looping the `currentTime` member variable 12 times in the `getNextTime` function before everything else.